 Cornell Chemical Engineering Master of Engineering Info Session

-Are you considering a career in energy, data science and AI, or biotechnology?
-Or are you an industry professional looking to sharpen your skills and expand your impact?
-Cornell’s Master of Engineering (M.Eng.) in Chemical Engineering offers a dynamic, one-year (typically two-semester) professional degree designed to help you launch or elevate your career in industry.
+Are you exploring career opportunities in energy, data science and AI, or biotechnology?
+Are you ready to round out your undergraduate degree to deepen your expertise and broaden your impact?
+Cornell’s Master of Engineering (M.Eng.) in Chemical Engineering is a flexible, fast-paced professional degree that can help you accelerate your career in just one year (two semesters).

-This program blends advanced technical coursework with leadership, innovation, and entrepreneurship.
-Students customize their experience by choosing from specialized focus areas:
+Designed for students aiming to thrive in industry, the M.Eng. program combines advanced chemical engineering coursework with training in leadership, innovation, and problem-solving.
+You’ll tailor your experience by choosing from three specialized focus areas:

 - Data Science & Artificial Intelligence